 - 1. What would Plato and/or Socrates1 say about our society (define this as broadly or narrowly as you want)?
 What would Aristotle say?
 (Again, you could possibly try to bring in other sources, as well.)
 Warning: for a paper on this topic to be good it will almost certainly have to present opinions which are recognizably not just those of some contemporary political faction.
-However, if you think (this is not a foregone conclusion) that Plato, Socrates, or Aristotle would criticize some or all of us, you could also try using some material from the South Park movie here.
+However, if you think (this is not a foregone conclusion) that Plato, Socrates, or Aristotle would criticize some or all of us, you could (probably should) say a few words about how we might defend ourselves.
+Final note: you could also try using some material from the South Park movie here.
 But be very careful how you do that. - 2.
 Who is happy/fortunate/blessed?
 That is: (1) what kind of things count as happiness or good fortune and/or (2) what kind of factors can bring about happiness or good fortune in someone's life?
 What would Plato and/or Socrates say, and what would Aristotle say (in response)?
 Here there is obviously more room to discuss Homer, as well.
-(For example: to what extent is Aristotle defending traditional notions against Plato and/or Socrates' attack, and to what extent does he agree with their attack?) - 3.
+(For example: to what extent is Aristotle defending traditional notions against Plato and/or Socrates' attack, and to what extent does he agree with their attack?)
+(Note: do not take "happiness" to be the name of a feeling, something like cheerfulness: we discussed this in class!) - 3.
 Return of a previous topic: the status of women.
 How do Socrates and/or Plato attack traditional ideas about this?
 Why?
 (How is this related to broader issues?)
 Are they serious?
 (Are they feminists?)
 What is Aristotle's response?
 (You may, but don't have to, use the Iliad as a source of information about what the "traditional ideas" were.
-If you do, you can't necessarily assume either that Homer presents a simple and consistent picture, or that Athenian women in the 5th century are exactly like Homer's women.
-Aristophanes might also be relevant.) - 4.
-Return of another topic: the gods (and "piety").
-Did Socrates and/or Plato introduce new gods and/or attack belief in the traditional gods and/or attack belief in any gods whatsoever?
-How and why?
-How does Aristotle respond?
-(If you want to write about this, you might be interested in Aristotle's explicit statements about the nature of God/the gods in the Metaphysics and elsewhere.
-I'll be happy to provide copies of some relevant passages if people are interested.
-We'll be reading a little of that material next quarter.)
+If you do, you can't necessarily assume either that Homer presents a simple and consistent picture, or that Athenian women in the 5th century BC are exactly like Homer's women.
+Aristophanes might also be relevant.)